kubernetes-hy/kubernetes-hy.github.io/data/part-5/4-beyond-kubernetes.md

   Decide arbitrarily which service provider is "better" and argue for it against the other service provider.

-  For the submission a bullet point list is enough.
+  For the submission, a bullet point list is enough.

 </exercise>